-Your dog needs two forms of stimulation in his life to ensure he feels fulfilled.
+Dogs need two forms of stimulation in their lives to ensure they feel fulfilled.
 Physical exercise is only one vital part of the picture, the other is mental stimulation.
-While going out for a daily walk creates a nice structured routine for both of you that helps to build a solid bond between you, playtime is the perfect time to challenge and enrich your dog’s mind and build an even stronger bond with him.
+While going out for a daily walk creates a nice structured routine for both of you that helps to build a solid bond between you, playtime is the perfect time to challenge and enrich your dog’s mind and build an even stronger bond.
 Playtime is not just a time to let your dog run wild, it is the perfect time for structured play that can be both productive and fun at the same time.

 1. Change Your Daily Walking Route

 There is nothing like a nice walk for both of you, but if you stick to the exact same route every day, it can soon become boring.
 Try changing up your route on a regular basis.
 New smells and sights are a great way to stimulate your dog mentally and give you both something to look forward to each time you go out for a walk.

 Most dogs seem to have it pretty easy when it comes to dinner time-- we put food in their bowl and place the bowl on the floor in front of them.
 While there really isn't anything wrong with this, it is a long way from their natural habits of hunting or scavenging for food.
 If you want to mentally challenge your dog, why not come up with a few creative games such as hide and seek that make them work for their food.